 Using Descriptive Words

-When parents see positive actions coming from their child, point out a specific detail of the child’s performance and describe what behavior led to good results; by using detailed words the child is able to recognize that you are paying attention and will keep them motivated to impress you.
+When you see positive actions coming from you child, point out a specific detail of their performance and describe what behavior led to good results; by using detailed words your child is able to recognize that you are paying attention and will keep them motivated to impress you.

 Don’t: That’s pretty!